zkfriendly/zk-email-template/README.md

 # Minimal ZK Email Circuit Integration

 This project serves as a template for integrating ZK Email circuits.
-It provides a minimal setup for compiling, proving, and testing ZK circuits for email verification.
+It provides a minimal setup for compiling, proving, and testing ZK circuits for email verification using circomkit.

 ## Prerequisites